-Compensation of employees and the remuneration of directors for the years ended December 31, 2021 and 2020 which have been approved by the Bank's board of directors on March 11, 2022 and March 10, 2021, respectively, were as follows:
+Compensation of employees and the remuneration of directors for the years ended December 31, 2022 and 2021 which have been approved by the Bank's board of directors on March 9, 2023 and March 11, 2022, respectively, were as follows:

-For the Year Ended December 31

-2021 2020

-Compensation of employees \$ 13,368 \$ 12,520

-Remuneration of directors \$ 6,000 \$ 6,000
+For the Year En ded December 31 Compensation of employees Remuneration of directors 2022 2021 Compensation of employees \$ 15,400 \$ 13,368 Remuneration of directors \$ 5,400 \$ 6,000

-There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2021 and 2020, respectively.
+There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2022 and 2021, respectively.

-Information on the compensation of employees and remuneration of directors resolved by the Company's board of directors in 2022 and 2021 is available at the Market Observation Post System website of the Taiwan Stock Exchange.
+Information on the compensation of employees and remuneration of directors resolved by the Company's board of directors in 2023 and 2022 is available at the Market Observation Post System website of the Taiwan Stock Exchange.